JuliaLang/www.julialang.org/blog/2021/01/snoopi_deep.md

 SnoopCompileCore.InferenceTiming[]
 ```

-`staleinstances` extracts `MethodInstances` that have some "stale" (no longer callable) generated code.
+`staleinstances` extracts `MethodInstances` that have some "stale" generated code (code that is no longer callable).
 In our case, it returns an empty list, meaning that it found no stale instances, which guarantees that no invalidation occurred.
 There's nothing "funny" going on behind the scenes that will influence our results.